 Once your child has gone through these steps, your child will be better prepared to move to the next stage which is managing the anxiety.
 If you need a bit more explanation about Anxiety, do meet me at my workshop, more information below:

 Thank you for taking the time to read this and thank you for your commitment to the wellbeing of your child and your family.
 Remember: parenting is hard work and you all deserve support.
-Please share the gratitude and love by sharing and liking my Facebook Page and do contact me if you feel you need some support.
+Do contact me if you feel you need some support.
 With Love Catherine